 What support is available through Community Services?

 The council is currently coordinating a range of support services as well as signposting to other agencies.
-This includes the provision of food parcels in certain circumstances, signposting to food and medication delivery services and promoting volunteering activities as well as funding opportunities.

 What happens when I get in touch with Community Services?

 When you ring 028 9244 7713 the call handler will ask for your contact details and address.
 They will also ask what support you would like.
 Depending on the request you may be told that one of our Area Coordinators will call you back to work out the detail of the support you may be eligible for.
 However, if the call handler can help with your enquiry straight away the call will be logged and your enquiry closed.

 You will be asked to consent to your contact details being shared with other council departments / support organisations.